exercism/elm/concepts/phantom-types/about.md

 floorDistance : Distance properties -> Distance { properties | nonFractional : () }
 floorDistance (Distance dist) = Distance (toFloat (floor dist))

+ceilingDistance : Distance properties -> Distance { properties | nonFractional : () }
+ceilingDistance (Distance dist) = Distance (toFloat (ceiling dist))

 absDistance : Distance properties -> Distance { properties | nonNegative : () }
 absDistance (Distance dist) = Distance (abs dist)
 ```

-Note that `floorDistance` and `absDistance` can handle unit other than `LegoBlock`, and in general do not make any assumptions on the input properties, they merely guarantee that the output will have a specific property, respectively `nonFractional` and `nonNegative`.
+Note that `floorDistance`, `ceilingDistance` and `absDistance` can handle unit other than `LegoBlock`, and in general do not make any assumptions on the input properties, they merely guarantee that the output will have a specific property, `nonFractional` or `nonNegative`.

 Let's look at some outcomes.